Dublino/Merge-Multiple-FLAC-files-/README.md

 # Merge-Multiple-FLAC-files-

+Use case: source files are numerous (often one per chapter) Known Issues (you may find challenges finding a vendor who will accept large files over a specific size)

 FLAC Merge and Metadata Adjustment Script
 This project is designed to merge multiple FLAC files into a single file, ensuring the correct metadata and total duration are maintained.
 The process involves re-encoding the FLAC files to WAV format, merging them, and then converting back to FLAC format.